Paranoid Ideation

 Kim Gratz and Lizabeth Roemer proposed four dimensions of emotional regulation and dysregulation.

 We have built into our brains complex mechanisms for predicting and preparing for futures.
 It appears that paranoid ideation is a function of this system.
-Like many other beneficial adaptive practices, paranoid ideation may become harmful when overused.
+However, like many other beneficial adaptive practices, paranoid ideation may become harmful when overused.

 We can mediate the destructive nature through a mindful check-in to evaluate thoughts and emotions, and then seeking solutions to get our inner lives in balance with long term goals to flourish.